CPJPRINCE/opex_manifest_generator/README.md

                                 Can also be set without specifying any words to apply to everything.

-        --keym  --keywords      Specify the mode to use for keywords                    {intialise,firstletters}
+        --keym  --keywords      Specify the mode to use for keywords                    {initialise,firstletters,from_json}
-                -mode           Either 'intialise' taking the first letter of each word between spaces IE "Department of Justice" becomes "DOJ".
+                -mode           Either 'initialise' taking the first letter of each word between spaces IE "Department of Justice" becomes "DOJ".

                                 'firstletters' takes the first n amount of letters.
                                 The aforementioned becomes "DEP"

+                                'from_json'' allows you to enter in the path to a JSON file formatted as a Dict.
+The Key will be used as the string to replace and the value, what will be used as the replacement.
+                                IE {'Important Document':'IMD', 'Human Resources': 'HR'}

+        --keywords-case         Toggle to enable Case-Sensitivity, by Default -sensitive              Keywords matching is insensitive

         --keywords-retain-      Specify if you wish continue or reset reference         [boolean flag] -order                  numbering for references not in keywords.